raymondchau/Course-Project-3.2/CodeBook.md

 * Having 68 cols * 180 rows
 * The first column is subject IDs
 * The second column is user activity (e.g. walking)
-* Column Column 3 to 68 contains means of various means and stand deviations columns from the original data set for each subject + activity combination
+* Column Column 3 to 68 contains means of various means and standard deviations columns from the original data set for each subject + activity combination

 Finally, export the data set to a file called 'tidyset.txt' in the same folder